 In a blog post titled “Mutabal or Baba Ghanoush: Which is Which?,” Syrian food blogger Kano wrote, “confirmed a long standing theory I have that people outside Damascus, Arabs and Westerners alike, don’t know the difference between Mutabal and Baba Ghanoush.
 Even Wikipedia puts them under one title.”

 And that just concluded the great tahini divide.
-Baba Ghanoush uses tahini, while Moutabal does not.
+Moutabal uses tahini, while Baba Ghanoush does not.

 Honestly, I prefer the one with tahini.
 But I’d also want to be on the less technical side of the debate and continue to call my new favorite tahini flavored dip Baba Ghanoush.